cs4372/ios-study-guide/basics/Segues/Segues.md

 ### Unwind Segues

-- Navigate back through pushing push, modal, segues and you.
+- Navigate back through pushing push, modal, and segues.
 On top of that you can actually unwind through not only one but a series of push/modal/popover segues, e.g. "go back" multiple steps in your navigation hierarchy with a single unwind action.

 Scenario:
 - Navigation Controllers stack view controllers on top of each other and as you progress, it starts pushing the controllers in a stack and popping off the controllers when you go back.